 If you don’t have solid understanding of safety objectives, and therefore can’t properly create a suite of objectives, your safety performance monitoring will absolutely suffer.
 When safety performance is misguided, you will have a hard time making good safety decisions.

+When accountable executives are unable to monitor the performance of their SMS, their risk for regulatory action increases.
 This is not how you want to manage your safety program.

-What are Safety Objectives in Aviation SMS Programs
+What Are Safety Objectives in Aviation SMS

-Safety objectives in aviation SMS programs are the criteria safety programs use to bridge the gap between the operational environment and safety goals and objectives.
+Safety objectives in aviation SMS are the criteria safety programs use to bridge the gap between the operational environment and safety goals and objectives.
 For any given period of time, safety objectives are also the basis for how safety programs measure safety performance.

 In short, creating safety objectives is one of the most important tasks aviation safety mangers, safety committees, and/or safety teams will do.
 Some key attributes you should know about safety objectives are: